 Author has written 5 stories for Stargate: SG-1, Doctor Who, and Stargate: Atlantis.

-If you are one of those people who doesn't feel the need to pollute their profile page with obscenely long lists of cutesy, pithy blurbs masquerading as declarations of the quirky and unique nature of your true self then DON'T copy and paste this into your profile.
-No really, don't.
+To wit: If you are one of those people who doesn't feel the need to pollute their profile page with obscenely long lists of cutesy, pithy blurbs masquerading as declarations of the quirky and unique nature of your true self then DON'T copy and paste this into your profile.
+No really, please don't.